 Though the transition to digital has meant a lot to business in terms of cost-effectiveness, wages for journalists are at an all-time low.
 Company morale for workers continues to drop as journalists’ unions prove ineffective against poor working conditions, forcing professionals to accept reduced wages in an environment where their choices and impact mean very little.

 As a result, profit margins are immensely bigger for industries who have dropped labor-intensive operations.
 Media organizations such as start-up BuzzFeed are doing tremendously well.
 In 2014, the business closed a $50 million investment with Andreessen Horowitz, an investment which valued the company at $850 million.
 The investment was a part of co-founder and chief executive, John Peretti’s cash infusion plan to migrate from their business of posting regular cat videos and listicles to a more ambitious news and film business.

 This growing media competition by not only BuzzFeed but Vox and Vice Media has added a lot of pressure on legacy media who are increasingly resorting to “click-bait” content.
 Click-bait is hardly ever newsworthy but does earn a lot of money in regards to who it can entice and earn clicks through.
 Though it can cause a broadcaster to lose what makes news reputable, it does provide a loose incentive that audiences will stick around for more serious content once they’ve had their portion of the online junk.

-This robust narrative greatly involves a selective choice of facts and stretching of truths.
+This narrative greatly involves a selective choice of facts and stretching of truths.
 This distortion of the truth has, furthermore, given rising to a manifestation indicative of a post-factual democracy.
-A democracy where the truth is replaced by advantageous political agendas and fake assurances made to the public in order to maximize voter turnout.
+A democracy where the truth is changed to suit advantageous political agendas.
+More often, fake assurances are being made to the public in order manipulate voter turnout.